Gala Aleksić: Biography

 When she arrived in United States, Gala lived in the house of a family friend of her parents Dan Tana, who helped her start her career and provided her with numerous castings.
 However, in the same year, she gave birth to a son and decided to retire from show business.
 In 1996, she returned to Belgrade, where she married a director and actor Vladimir Aleksić.
 Upon her return to Belgrade, she began to practice yoga seriously and became an international yoga instructor.

 Gala Aleksic has two sons.
-He lives on the Malibu - Belgrade route.
+She lives on the Malibu - Belgrade route.
 Occasionally accepts roles in domestic films and series and borrows a voice in the dubbing of animated films.